On this page:

 Kenneth G. Hancock Memorial Award in Green Chemistry

-Dr. Kenneth G. Hancock, director of the Division of Chemistry at the National Science Foundation (NSF), was one of the earliest proponents of green chemistry.
+Dr. Kenneth G. Hancock, director of the Division of Chemistry at the National Science Foundation (NSF) Exit, was one of the earliest proponents of green chemistry.
 After his sudden death in 1993, his colleagues established the annual Kenneth G. Hancock Memorial Award in green chemistry for undergraduate and graduate students.
 Additional information and the application package for the Hancock Awards Exit are available from the ACS Green Chemistry Institute® Exit, which administers the awards.

 Joseph Breen Memorial Fellowship in Green Chemistry